Triumphant return for retooled Marlins, who beat Orioles 4-0

 A matchup between two teams that each lost more than 100 games last year was oddly intriguing because it was Miami’s first game since July 26 and the Orioles were coming off a three-game sweep of Tampa Bay that lifted them into second place in the AL East.

 Orioles starter John Means (0-1) allowed one run and two hits in 4 2/3 innings.
-He retired 13 in a row before Cervelli drove a 3-1 pitch into the left-field seats to end the left-hander’s night.
+He retired 13 in a row before Cervelli’s first long ball of the season ended the left-hander’s night.

 Lopez was better, striking out seven and permitting just one runner past first base.
 The bullpen was also impressive, including Richard Bleier, obtained from the Orioles last week.

-After the Marlins went up 3-0 in the sixth, Aguilar hit his third homer in four games.
-He rounded the bases to cheers from the dugout — a sound the players sorely missed while stuck in a Philadelphia hotel waiting for their season to resume.
+The Marlins went up 3-0 in the sixth, and Aguilar hit his third homer in four games.

 After the final out, the Marlins lined up and did “air” high-fives in which they didn’t make contact with their hands.